-What does it mean to restructure?
-The process can be thought of two folds: financial reconstructing and organisational reconstructing.
+The process of financial reconstructing (reconstruction) can be thought of as two types.
+These are financial reconstructing and organisational reconstructing.

 Reconstruction from the financial viewpoint involves renegotiating payment terms on debt obligations, issuing new debts and reconstructing payables to the vendors.
 Bankers provide guidance to the firm by recommending the sale of assets, the issuing of special securities such as convertible stocks and bonds, or even selling the company entirely.